zxc00o/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

 sidebar_order: 6
 ---

 Sentry’s new GitLab integration helps you find and fix bugs faster by using data from your GitLab commits.
-Additionally, you can streamline your triaging process by creating a GitLab issue directly from Sentry.
+You can also streamline your triaging process by creating GitLab issues directly from Sentry.

 ## Configure GitLab

 {% capture __alert_content -%}
 Sentry owner or manager permissions are required to install this integration.

+Learn more about roles in Sentry [here]({%- link _documentation/accounts/membership.md -%}).
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"